cehteh/unsynn/COOKBOOK.md

 ## The [`unsynn!{}`] Macro

-The [`unsynn!{}`] macro is for parsing grammar entities that can be straightforward written as tuple, structure or enum.
+The [`unsynn!{}`] macro is for defining parsing grammar entities that can be straightforward written as tuple, structure or enum.
 It does all the necessary implementations for the user given entity but offers no flexibility in what is generated.
 It is possible to add [`HiddenState<T>`] members to add non syntactic entries to there custom structs.

 ## [`Parse::parse_with()`] transformations